IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What’s the best way to fix a bug?
-Write a test case that breaks the system._
+> _How many programmers does it take to change a lightbulb?
+None.
+That's a hardware problem._

 <!--ENDS_HERE_QUOTE_CARD-->